NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The depth point clouds (for the depth component of cameras, if applicable) are saved to disk in binary.
-The first three entries are of type int32, having the number of rows, columns and channels (whose value is 3).
-Then, one iterates over rows, for each row iterates over columns, and three float32 values corresponding to x, y, z coordinates are read or written.
+The first three entries are of type ``int32``, having the number of rows, columns and channels (whose value is 3).
+Then, one iterates over rows, for each row iterates over columns, and three ``float32`` values corresponding to x, y, z coordinates are read or written.
 If all three values are zero, this point is considered to be invalid, but has to be read or written to ensure there exists one depth point for each corresponding image pixel.

-Note that the float32 datatype has limited precision, but is adequate except for when the measurements are taken from orbit.
+Note that the ``float32`` datatype has limited precision, but is adequate, unless the measurements are ground data taken from a planet's orbit.

 Source code
 ^^^^^^^^^^^